-- The practice held a register of patients living in vulnerable circumstances including homeless people, travellers and those with a learning disability. - People in vulnerable circumstances were easily able to register with the practice, including those with no fixed abode. - The practice had a Focused Care Worker who provided support with social and health care as required. - The practice supported the Bolton Integrated Drug and Alcohol Service (BIDAS) who held clinics for the practice every two weeks.
+- The practice held a register of patients living in vulnerable circumstances including homeless people, travellers and those with a learning disability. - People in vulnerable circumstances were easily able to register with the practice, including those with no fixed abode. - The practice had a high number of patients whose first language was not English.
+To aid communication with them the practice had commonly used phrases translated into several languages.
+Patients could point to the relevant phrase which had an English translation.
+This helped with patients presenting at the reception desk - One of the GPs was able to speak several of the South Asian languages. - Information and diet sheets were available in other languages.